 Add the vanilla, almond and egg, mix for 2-3 minutes to incorporate.
 The dough should become homogeneous.

-Add the baking powder and flour together in a bowl, whisk to incorporate.
-Slowly add the flour mixture to the creamed eggs and blend at low speed to create a soft cookie dough-be careful not to overwork. (about 3 minutes at low speed).
+Add the sifted, dry ingredients together in a bowl, whisk to incorporate.
+Slowly add the flour mixture to the eggs and blend at low speed to create a soft cookie dough-be careful not to overwork. (about 3 minutes at low speed).
 Scrape several times during this process with the mixer turned off.
+Place onto parchment, flatten slightly; refrigerate to firm up for 1 hour.

 Step 2 Rolling out and cutting